Col.

 Mayor, Liqour Wholesaler, Government Inspector, Newspaper-man, and

-businessmen of the state of Indiana.
-He received an academic education,
+early businessmen of the state of Indiana.
+He received an academic

-studying at Bolmars Academy, West Chester, Pennsylvania.
-On October
+education, studying at Bolmars Academy, West Chester, Pennsylvania.

-21st 1866 he accepted the appointement of Eighth Congressional District
+On October 21st 1866 he accepted the appointement of Eighth Congressional

-Inspector of Distilled Spirits!.
-He was one of the most noted and
+District Inspector of Distilled Spirits!.
+He was one of the most

-respected men in the history of Tippecanoe County in the state of
+noted and respected men in the history of Tippecanoe County in the

 Rev.